Dcosthephalump/Dcosthephalump/README.md

 I started my college years pursuing a degree in biophysics, but I found the mathematics and the philosophy of science and logic more interesting.

 My GitHub username comes from my oldest sibling and I have used it for over a decade now.
-Someday it will be more professional.

 Outside of mathematics (in a loose order):